light-ski/turborepo-remix-template/README.md

 1. Deployment instructions for both the Remix and Bolt JS apps on (Fly)[fly.io], since the default instructions didn't work out-of-the-box
 1. Prettier setup across the entire repo
 1. Typescript/formatting checks using [lint-staged](https://github.com/okonet/lint-staged) and [husky](https://github.com/typicode/husky) on every commit
+1. Pre-set `DIRECT_URL` in addition to `DATABASE_URL` for DB connection pooling (implemented how Supabase recommends you implement it)

 This template is built for Lightski, so if you want to use it for your own team, make sure to replace `lightski` everywhere in this codebase with your own app name.